AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 {{</ math.inline >}}

-**The question now is, why applying this mask to preventing impossible actions from being selected?**
+**The question now is, why apply this mask prevents the selection of impossible actions?**

 1. **Value-based algorithm (Q-Learning)** :
 {{< math.inline >}}